Stability and chaos in dynamical last passage percolation: The construction and main properties of the proxy

 Moreover, except on an event of probability at most $14 \exp \big\{ - 2^{-4} d H^3 \ell \big\} \tau_0^{(\log 2)^{-1} 2^{-4} d H^3 \eta}$, whenever $(x,b),(y,f) \in \R \times n^{-1}\Z$ are the endpoint pair of a normal excursion of scale $\ell$ between $\rho_n^0$ and $\rho_n^t$ as above which are also elements of $\rho_{n,\ell}^{t \to 0}$, they are also the endpoint pair of a weak excursion between $\rho_n^0$ and $\rho_{n,\ell}^{t \to 0}$. \end{enumerate} \end{theorem}

-Note that the above does not specify what the analogue of (2) is when $\mc{C}$ is empty, and in fact such a case is not difficult to handle, which we will do separately.
+If $\mc{C}$ is empty, then Theorem~\ref{t.proxy}(2) is vacuous and the proxy does not perform any geometric mimicry.
+If this happens for all $\ell$, there must be a large excursion, and a separate but simpler argument will treat this case.

-The proxy $\rho_{n,\ell}^{t \to 0}$ will mimic the course of $\rho_n^t$ on the scale $2^{-m}$.
-By doing so, it imperfectly but substantially succeeds in replicating the geometric structure of the scale-$\ell$ {\em normal} excursions of $\rho_n^t$.
+The proxy $\rho_{n,\ell}^{t \to 0}$ will mimic the course of $\rho_n^t$ on the scale $2^{-m}$ and thereby substantially succeeds in replicating the geometric structure of the scale-$\ell$ {\em normal} excursions of $\rho_n^t$.
 This mimicry is finer for larger values of $\ell$.
 It comes at the price of a coarser time-zero weight mimicry of~$\rho_n^t$ by the proxy.
-Indeed, the weight mimicry upper bound has an $\ell$-dependent factor dominated by the expression $2^{2\ell/3}$, because this factor equals $2^{2\ell/3} \Psi$, with the latter term $\Psi$ being in a practical sense insignificant---permissibly viewed as of unit order for the purpose of roughly interpreting Theorem~\ref{t.proxy}.
+Indeed, the weight mimicry upper bound has an $\ell$-dependent factor dominated by the expression $2^{2\ell/3}$, because this factor equals $2^{2\ell/3} \Psi$, with the latter term $\Psi$ being in a practical sense insignificant.
 The customer who commissions proxy construction may choose the parameter $H$ subject to the two constraints hypothesised in Theorem~\ref{t.proxy}.
 As $n$ rises, higher choices of $H$ become available in accordance with~(\ref{e.taucondition}); if chosen, they lead to outcomes that are more dependable but whose feats of weight mimicry are less dazzling.
 The customer also chooses the parameter $\xi \in (0,1/2)$.
 A small choice ensures excursion mimicry along a lengthy bulk $[\xi,1-\xi]$ of the polymer lifetime~$[0,1]$.

-The last phrases seek to communicate the rough import of Theorem~\ref{t.proxy}.
-It is worth mentioning, however, that this import cannot be felt until a further element is furnished.
-Excursions will be adequately mimicked only if most scale~$\ell$ excursions between $\rho_n^0$ and $\rho_n^t$ are normal.
+It is worth reiterating that excursions will be adequately mimicked only if most scale~$\ell$ excursions between $\rho_n^0$ and $\rho_n^t$ are normal.
 We must show, then, that slender excursions are a rarity.
 Proposition~\ref{p.noslender} will provide the needed information.